 Location quotient provides the spatial concentration pattern of amenities in a particular area.
 The location quotient is a method for comparing percentage share of a particular facility with its percentage share of population.
 This method is applied in order to show the variation in the concentration of hospitals among regions the country.

-Health centers in a particular block the following formula have been used.
+Health centers in a particular block the following formula has been used (Table 2).

 L.Q. = (HV/PV)/(HD/PD)

 Whereas L.Q =location quotient

 HR= number of hospitals in the region